Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 <!-- Add link to your picture -->
 <!-- Add your details -->

-I am __Markus Aditya Surya Widjaja__, a Data analyst trainee and a civil engineer looking for a data analyst position.
-Currently enhancing my mastery in data related skills by initiating personal projects while building a portfolio.
+I am __Markus Aditya Surya Widjaja__, a Data analyst and civil engineer who advocates the application of data analytics and automation in the construction industry.
+Passionate in exploring machine learning use-cases for the construction business.
 Experienced in handling multiple tasks, able to think critically and analytically and comfortable with communicating technical content to laymen.
 Able to grasp new concepts and skills quickly.

 <!-- Add link to the sections -->
 [Education](#education) <br>